indu-in/cctbx_project1/README.md

 ./bootstrap.py --nroc 8
 ```

 You will see a ```modules``` and ```build``` folder created once this is done.
 To start using cctbx python binary you can run ```source ./build/setpaths.sh```.
-Current efforts, however, are to incorporate cctbx into a conda environment.
+With the paths set, one can then write a python cctbx script and execute it using ```libtbx.python my_cctbx_script.py```.
+There are also several command line tools in your path.
+To see the full list execute **SHOW_SCRIPTS_FUNCTION_THAT_DOESNT_EXIST_YET** Current efforts, however, are to incorporate cctbx into a conda environment.
 Below is a basic installation workflow involving conda that requires minimal effort.
 While non-standard, it should work!

 <a name="hot"></a>